declanjcasey/class_activities/activity1/README.md

 In addition to creating the container, the run command above creates a mount between the host machine and the container for a shared folder space.
 This way, any files placed inside the host mount directory can be easily accessible inside the container mount directory and vice versa.

-After your "docker run ..." command successfully runs, you can verify the correctness of the container creation by using the following command:
+6. After your "docker run ..." command successfully runs, you can verify the correctness of the container creation by using the following command:

 `docker container ls`

 A container with its ID number should be listed in the produced output.

-6. In order to connect to a running container, we will use the VNC viewer.
+7. In order to connect to a running container, we will use the VNC viewer.
 The steps below assume that you have downloaded and installed VNC viewer.

 - Open the VNC viewer and create a new connection.
 - In the Server section, type in the following if you are a MAC or Linux user:
 `localhost:5900`

-If you are a windows user, type the following command in the Docker quick terminal:
-`docker-machine ip`

-Copy the IP address displayed as part of the output from the above command.
-Next go to the VNC viewer and type down in the URL path:
-`IPADDRESS:5900`
-Note: Here you need to replace the `IPADDRESS` with your own ip address from the docker command.

 - Now you should be taken to a prompt to provide a password.
 Enter the password `1234`.
 After providing the password, you should be directed to the container console.